-LEM is the market leader in providing innovative and high quality solutions for measuring electrical parameters for a broad range of applications in drives and welding, renewable energies and power supplies, traction, high precision, conventional and green cars businesses.
-LEM City answers the demand for an accurate, reliable and easy-to-install energy sensor for future Smart Cities.
+LEM is the market leader in providing innovative and high-quality solutions for measuring electrical parameters for a broad range of applications.
+LEM answers the demand for an accurate, reliable and easy-to-install energy sensor for future Smart Cities.